dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 ![img8](images/img8.png)

-- Found the percentage of misogynous posts for each category of misogyny.
-- A misogynous post has a comments section that contains any misogynistic words found in the lexicon.
-- User most  likely to come across references to  Physical Violence (80%) , Hostility (78%) , Belittling (48%) and Racism (47%).
+In the figure below is displayed the percentage of misogynous posts for each category of misogyny.
+We can interprete from this observation that a user is most  likely to come across references to  Physical Violence (80%) , Hostility (78%) , Belittling (48%) and Racism (47%).

 ![img9](images/img9.JPG)

-- Found the top misogynous words and their frequencies used across all categories.
-- Most frequently used words include Hate, Hit, Cut, Kill etc.
-- These words point to some violent attitudes in the comments section of a community that elicits further hateful discussions.
-- Top 5 words from some popular categories are given below
+Below we find the top misogynous words and their frequencies used across all categories.
+The most frequently used words include 'Hate', 'Hit', 'Cut', 'Kill' etc. These words point to some violent attitudes in the comments section of a community that elicits further hateful discussions.
+Top 5 words from some popular categories are given below.

 ![img10](images/img10.JPG)

 - Found correlation between frequency of misogynistic words in the title of post and comments section of post
 - Found a linear relation